landeholt/aoc_2022/README.md

 ## aoc submit

 send your answer directly to `adventofcode.com` through the cli.

+## aoc submit

+check the stats for a particular day or part.
 # Environment

 In order for the cli to run through the **live** input data, it needs your session cookie.
 Create a `.env` file and store it in the root of this repository.
 You will find your sessionid by inspecting your network traffic sent to `adventofcode.com`